Amurdock6/e46-finder/docs/ARCHITECTURE.md

 - Frontend logic:
   - Uses `timeLeftText` to display days verbatim when available.
   - Uses a computed countdown for hh:mm:ss and ISO expirations.
+  - Uses `expiresAt` when available as the countdown anchor so timers keep elapsing across reloads.
 - Backend logic (recommended):
   - For textual days N≥2: store `expiresAt = now + (N+1) days` so TTL never undercounts relative to a "2 days" label.
   - For "1 day": store `now + 1 day`.